- Describe the importance of outdoor play for infants and toddlers.

-- Creating different outdoors surface to jump and balance, such as beams, logs, and stumps.
+- Creating different outdoor surfaces to jump and balance, such as beams, logs, and stumps.

 Download and print the attachment, Outdoor Learning Environment: Vignette.
-Read, reflect and answer the four questions and then share your responses with a trainer, coach or supervisor.
+Read, reflect, and answer the four questions and then share your responses with a trainer, coach, or administrator.

 Think about your outdoor play spaces.
-Download and print the Outdoor Learning Environment Checklist or use a checklist provided by your supervisor or program.
-Walk around your play space with a trainer, coach, or supervisor.
+Download and print the Outdoor Learning Environment Checklist or use a checklist provided by your administrator or program.
+Walk around your play space with a trainer, coach, or administrator while reviewing the list.
 Think about the strengths and needs of your space.

-If you are a new staff member, you can use the Outdoor Learning Environment Plan to start thinking about the experiences, materials and equipment you plan to provide in your outdoor learning space.
-When you are finished, discuss your plan with a trainer, coach, or supervisor.
+If you are a new staff member, you can use the Outdoor Learning Environment Plan to start thinking about the experiences, materials, and equipment you plan to provide in your outdoor learning space.
+When you are finished, discuss your plan with a trainer, coach, or administrator.

 Pardee, M., Gillman, A., & Larson, C. (2005).
-Creating Playgrounds for Early Childhood Facilities (Community Investment Collaborative for Kids Resource Guide 4).
-New York: Local Initiatives Support Co.
+Creating playgrounds for early childhood facilities (Community investment collaborative for kids resource guide 4).
+Local Initiatives Support Co.

 Playground information to use with the environment rating scale.
 (2011).
 FPG Child Development Institute of the University of North Carolina at Chapel Hill. http://ers.fpg.unc.edu/sites/ers.fpg.unc.edu/files/playground%20revised%2010-28-10.pdf